grayskam/C200-Project-07/README.md

 ## What did you
-Struggles or surprises you encountered during the development of the game Alot of trouble shooting errors.
+Struggles or surprises you encountered during the development of the game Alot of trouble shooting alot of errors. made me go through a bit of Youtube which even taught me some more about coding.

 ## Implementation
 Features